StanMihai/AWJ-2017/docs/install.md

 npm install -g @angular/cli
 ```

-> The command above installs Angular CLI on your device (-g is global install flag) using npm (Node Package Manager)
+> The command above installs Angular CLI on your device (-g is a global install flag) using npm (Node Package Manager)

 ### Start development